kingderpiulustheIV/Personal-Projects/QR Code Generator website/README.md

 # URL to QR Code Generator

 A simple, elegant web application that converts URLs into QR codes with the ability to display and save them as images.

+## Link this Project Hosted on my webserver: https://sfarrell.online/QRGenerator.html

 ## Features